jalbrzym/jalbrzym.github.io/_drafts/2016-10-02-misleading-documentation.markdown

 * If you write a documentation, please check twice that all of sample code snippets work correctly and get **expected**, **repeatable** results.
 Put a disclaimer whenever on some conditions examples may fail.
 * It is important to be vigilant if you work with a documentation of a new or unfamiliar technology.
 Write **integration tests** which cover basic use cases and edge cases.
 Such tests can prove correctness of a manual.
 Furthermore, one day your external API provider can make a change in a webservice functionality or you can update a library to the newest version.
 Those tests will help you quickly detect unexpected breaking changes in third-party technologies used by your application.
+* An error message should be **helpful in troubleshooting**.
+Show precise and well-formatted description of encountered problem.
+Furthermore, you can suggest steps to solve a problem.
+Avoid displaying meaningless (ex. "*An error has occured*") or misleading error messages, which could only increase frustration of your users.
 * I encourage you to **share solutions** of such problems on the internet.
 You have nothing to loose, but you can save a lot of hours of other developers which will encounter similar problem.
 * Exchange Server, for some reason, doesn't like overly punctual people.
 Bear in mind that Exchange accept time accurate to the second.
 You have to **round milliseconds to the nearest second**, unless Exchange may behave strange.